Learn How Dividing Property In A Texas Divorce Fairly Can Happen

 How to Divide a House and a Car

 Vehicles are another area of dispute in many divorce proceedings.
-Contrary to common belief, vehicles and other property are not necessarily granted to the spouse who holds sole title.
-Even a vehicle owned by one spouse alone may still be community or marital property.
-The first rule of thumb in determining vehicle distribution is to know the value of the vehicle.
-This can be found in automotive industry Blue Books or by visiting several reputable used car dealers.
-Leased vehicles may have little value.
+The first rule of thumb is to know the value of the vehicle.
+Value can be found in automotive industry Blue Books or by visiting several reputable used car dealers.
+Leased vehicles have little value.

 Household items as well as valuable collectibles should be split in agreement between the spouses.
-Although the debate over who may receive a piece of antique furniture may seem volatile to the parties involved, it’s best for the interests of both spouses to determine division without outside intervention.
+Although the debate over who may receive a piece of antique furniture may seem volatile to the parties involved, it’s best to determine division without outside intervention.

 The Hardest Splits – Retirement Benefits and Family Businesses

 Retirement benefits are another source of contention in many divorces.
-Many working spouses believe that the ownership of retirement benefits and plans belong to the individual, but this is not always the case.
-Retirement benefits may be considered marital property and the other spouse may be entitled to some portion of payment or value.
-If a retirement plan is involved, it’s best to ask an attorney to include a QDRO (Qualified Domestic Relations Order) document which will help determine whom receives what from the plan.
+Many working spouses believe that the ownership of retirement benefits and plans belong to the individual.
+This is not true in Texas.
+Retirement benefits are community property and the other spouse may be entitled to some portion of payment or value.
+If a retirement plan is involved, it’s best to ask an attorney to include a QDRO (Qualified Domestic Relations Order) document which will help determine who receives what from the plan.

 Perhaps the most complicated property division issues stem from family owned businesses.
 The value of the business, both at present and for future profit, must be considered.
-Most small businesses that are owned jointly by two spouses can be divided without dispute.
+Most small businesses owned jointly by spouses can be divided without dispute.
 Options include a buy out agreement in which one spouse buys out the portion owned by the other spouse.
-One spouse receives the business while the other receives financial compensation.
 Payments from a co-owned business can be made over a specified period to insure that both spouses gain from any financial success.
 Also possible are separation clauses, in which various facets of the business are given to each spouse.
-Some spouses may be able to remain business partners after a divorce but this is not common.

-Dividing the assets in a way that suits both spouses makes for the optimum divorce.
-Agreements over property divisions can speed the divorce process and keep communication lines open; a vital necessity for couples with shared custody of minor children.
+Dividing the assets in a way that suits both spouses makes for a good divorce.
+Agreements over property divisions can speed the divorce process and keep communication lines open.
 The key to amicable division of assets lies in cooperation and willingness to be fair.
-Specific information within each state should be gained from a practicing attorney to protect all parties.